federicobrogi/dino/README.md

 - Interrupted Time Series Analysis

 Not all methods have been already implemented. <br>
-Now available only default datasets.
-Next version will let the user to upload external datasets. <br>
+Now available only default datasets. <br>
 An upcoming release will include enhanced visualizations. <br>
 Downloads soon available.